 How long does it take to process an application?

 Most applications are processed within four to six weeks.
-Once the admissions process is complete you will be notified by mail and email.
+Once the admissions process is complete you will be notified by email.

 What ACT or SAT scores and GPA ranges are considered for scholarships?

 - Transfer (Resident)

 - Transfer (Non-Resident)